How to add Honeycomb to a Remix.run app on Cloudflare Workers

 You've got data coming into a dataset, but it's really just raw JSON and honeycomb isn't converting it to traces.
 So, once you've got a dataset in Honeycomb:

-1. Go to Datasets on the admin page
+on the admin page - Go to

-4. Turn on automatically unpack nested json and set a depth of 2
+and set a depth of 2

 That alone should start getting you traces.

-You might also want to take a look at the Definitions tab, and do some mapping between the raw input and what you want honeycomb to use.
+some mapping between the raw input and what you want honeycomb to use.

 Instrumenting the Remix app code